MagnusOpera/PresqueYaml/README.md

 * which mappers to use.
 * how to deserialize `YamlNode.None` regarding collections.

-There is a default configuration provided (`PresqueYaml.Defaults.options`):
+There is a default configuration provided (`YamlDefaults.options`):
 * Include all F# and C# types
 * `YamlNode.None` forces empty collections.